top of page

 Internship Details

-On this month-long internship you will learn about the extreme physics of nuclear fusion and explore the many engineering challenges of controlling and sustaining nuclear fusion reactions.
-Collaborating with your fellow interns you will research the state-of-the-art in nuclear fusion engineering, and investigate the various technological means which are being pursued to attain reactor conditions, such as toroidal magnets, laser bombardment, particle accelerators, and potentially even controversial cold fusion.
+During this month-long internship you will explore the extreme physics of super skyscrapers and discover their many engineering challenges.
+Collaborating with your fellow interns you will research the state-of-the-art in super skyscraper engineering, and will survey the known and theoretical limits of building tall.
 With your expert mentor’s guidance, you will co-author an academic research paper on this topic for publication.
-No previous knowledge of physics is required to participate.
+No previous knowledge of physics or engineering is required to participate.

 __________________________________________________________